pulumi/pulumi-hugo/themes/default/content/learn/embedding-pulumi/building-api/index.md

 block_external_search_index: false
 ---

 The Automation API allows us to create an API for our current infrastructure.
-As engineers, we’d love to provision our stacks via a quick call, and we’d also like to make it easy for others to provision the same infrastructure with a web interface.
-Let’s first build the custom API for our stack, then we’ll build the interface for others to use.
+As engineers, we'd love to provision our stacks via a quick call, and we'd also like to make it easy for others to provision the same infrastructure with a web interface.
+Let's first build the custom API for our stack, then we'll build the interface for others to use.

 ## Scaffolding

-Let’s start out by scaffolding the code by importing the right libraries and doing a bit of conversion of our basic Pulumi commands (create, configure, refresh, destroy, and update) to code with the automation API library.
+Let's start out with scaffolding the code by importing the right libraries and doing a bit of conversion of our basic Pulumi commands (create, configure, refresh, destroy, and update) to code with the automation API library.
 Put this code in the {{< langfile >}} file:

 ```python
 import json